ckaestne/seaibib/README.md

 amount of bulleted lists (not uncommon for SE textbooks), but it is a great introduction to the topic.

+Kästner, Christian.
+[Machine Learning in Production: From Models to Products](https://mlip-cmu.github.io/book/). (to be published by MIT Press), 2024
+> Shameless plug for my own book, synthesizing much work in this area.
+Has a system-wide software engineering view on building products with ML components.
+Covers the entire software engineering lifecycle from requirements to operations, including most topics covered here.
+Publicly available under a creative commons license.

 Sculley, David, Gary Holt, Daniel Golovin, Eugene Davydov, Todd Phillips, Dietmar Ebner, Vinay Chaudhary, Michael Young, Jean-Francois Crespo, and Dan Dennison. "[Hidden technical debt in machine learning systems](http://papers.nips.cc/paper/5656-hidden-technical-debt-in-machine-learning-systems.pdf)."
 In Advances in neural information processing systems, pp. 2503-2511.
 2015.

 > Position paper.
 Probably the most cited paper in this field (and the original